lindsayrr8/lindsayrr8.github.io/_posts/2024-09-14-my-new-blog-post.md

 And better yet, there's good news: we're done writing custom functions *(for now.)* This time, R comes with everything we need already packaged in: the `range()`, `IQR()`, `var()`, and `sd()` functions in R will help us calculate the range, interquartile, variance, and standard deviation, respectively.

+Each of these statistical measures falls under **Measures of Variation.** Unlike measures of central tendency which focus on data centrality, measures of variation help us understand how consistent or variable the data is.
+They can show whether the values are clustered around the mean or very spread out.

 As a quick review, each of these concepts pertains to:

 - `range()` - the highest value and lowest value from your data set.